 Oppède is very convenient to one of the most famous lavender fields in the region, located at Senanque Abbey.
 It’s also a great starting point to explore different lavender fields routes.
 As a town, it’s quite small and sleepy with a couple local restaurants and vineyards nearby.
 It’s also great for accommodation, since many rental homes are budget-friendly for groups.
 What I loved about staying here was barely running into other tourists — most of the people we met were locals or French families vacationing in Provence!

-- Lavender fields near our Airbnb in Oppède.
+- Lavender fields and low key family-run restaurants in Oppède.

 - Picking up delicious fresh macarons and pastries from the local bakery, Boulangerie Patisserie Lyse.

 - Dinner overlooking the hills at La Bergerie, a local spot just outside downtown Oppède.

 - Spending the day lounging at the pool, exploring the olive groves and local vineyards from our house in Oppède (pictured below, listing here).

 Gordes is one of the most famous hilltop towns in the region.
 There’s a beautiful lookout of the town itself from the road as you drive in.
 It has a number of restaurants and winding streets, great for exploring and for views of the valley below.
 The only downside is that it tends to get crowded midday as there are a number of tour buses that include it on their Provence route.
 I’d suggest going early or late in the day if you want to maximize your time here.